fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Parameters for the RateLimiter component
+Parameters for the _Rate Limiter_ component

 </dd>
 <dt>request_parameters</dt>